FabricLabs/sensemaker/DEVELOPERS.md

 Then, a Job is created for Redis to proccess, it's added to the queue and then taken assigned a status of 'COMPUTING'. - see `types/queue.js`.
 The file would have a document created, related to it, and will be added to the job.
 Once the job is taken from the queue it'll begin the ingestion and assign a status for that.
-If the ingestion is completed without error, It's status are updated in the ddbb, and will also be available for the AI to proccess.
+If the ingestion is completed without error, It's status are updated in the DDBB, and will also be available for the AI to proccess, broadcasting a notification to the user.